Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Greenville, SC

-Normally, it's best to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Greenville, you may be able to make do with a lower-capacity furnace.
+In Greenville, you may be able to make do with a furnace on the lower end of this range.

 Other Greenville, SC Home Services